6 brands killing it with personalized video

 Open your feed and you’ll see it everywhere: Spotify Wrapped stats shared by friends, Coca-Cola fans posting custom videos, or brands turning customer milestones into cinematic moments.

 71 percent of consumers now expect personalized interactions, and companies that excel at personalization generate 40 percent more revenue than their peers.
+Whether in retail, finance, SaaS, or another of the many industries with high returns from video personalization, the trend is clear.

 1. Spotify Wrapped: Year-end recaps become a cultural phenomenon